crashwny/gardisto/README.md

 ## Usage

-Run sentry --hostentry to enter hosts to monitor, then add sentry --run to your crontap for the desired interval.
+Run `sentry addhost` to enter hosts to monitor, then add `sentry run` to your crontap for the desired interval.

 ## Installation from source